theopn/theovim/README.md

 ![theovim-banner](./assets/theovim-banner.jpg)

 Theovim is a somewhat minimal, somewhat opinionated, totally stable, and totally functional IDE layer for Neovim.
-Theovim originated from my personal Neovim configuration, and when my classmates in CS252: Systems Programming wanted my configuration for the projects only available on command-line SSH server, I developed Theovim.
+Theovim originated from my personal Neovim configuration, and when my classmates in CS252: Systems Programming wanted my configuration for the projects only available on the command-line SSH server, I developed Theovim.
 Theovim aims to be a configuration geared toward computer science students.

 Some Theovim philosophies that might convince you to use Theovim:

-1. Do not to take away the "vanilla Vim" experience, improves it (e.g. Vim tab system over bufferline)
+1. Do not take away the "vanilla Vim" experience, improves it (e.g. Vim tab system over bufferline)
 2. Lua is a great language, even better if it's well-commented
 3. Simplicity is the best aesthetic
 4. Keybindings you can memorize are the best keybindings.
-Theovim's keybindings use mnemonics, and instead of trying to make keybindings for every single features, some of the often but not frequently used features are bundled in selectable menu (e.g. `<leader>ca/fa/m/z`)
+Theovim's keybindings use mnemonics, and instead of trying to make keybindings for every single feature, some of the often but not frequently used features are bundled in a selectable menu (e.g. `<leader>ca/fa/m/z`)
 5. If it can be done in less than 50 lines of code, do it (e.g. `:Notepad`).
 If a plugin must be used, keep it as close to the default/suggested configuration as possible.
-Plugin author is more knowledgeable to the code than I am
+The plugin author is more knowledgeable about the code than I am

 ## Dependencies